Discover Management Consultancy as a Career for Doctors

 Top tips for transitioning from medicine to management consultancy as a career for doctors

 - Job characteristics: Are you good with numbers?
 Do you enjoy working in a fast-paced, constantly changing environment?
 Do you view long hours and high travel requirements as tolerable or tedious?
 Are you a good communicator?
 Are you willing to discover the true ethos of a company from root to tip in order to problem-solve effectively for them?
-There’s a wealth of resources online and elsewhere regarding doctors’ transitions into management consultancy, including the bootcamp course by Eurekadoc, and helpful books like Management Consultancy for Medics — make sure you’re sure.
+There’s a wealth of resources online and elsewhere regarding doctors’ transitions into management consultancy, including the management consultancy online course and helpful books like Management Consultancy for Medics — make sure you’re sure.

 - Do your research: Investigate your potential employer — check out their client base, their number of employees, whether they are known for hiring doctors, their salary scale, what’s expected during the interview process, and whether you would truly like to work for them.

 - Network: Get on LinkedIn, join relevant discussion groups, go to networking events, and reach out to other management consultants and specialist recruitment agencies for an informal chat — this gives you an excellent opportunity to find out about whether you’d like to work for a particular company, as well as demonstrating your genuine interest and putting yourself on their radar in advance of applying for a job.

 - Know your skills: Doctors often downplay or don’t recognise many great transferable skills they have as they seem so commonplace in a clinical environment.
 To succeed in a competitive job in the corporate world, you’ll need to be confident in describing your abilities.
 Coming across as appealing and genuine (rather than arrogant) can be tricky — get some opinions from people you trust to ensure you’ve got the tone right.